SoaibAkhtar321/Chess-Master/README.md

 #### The AI opponent
 The AI opponent was created by using a minimax algorithm with alpha-beta-pruning.
 This means, that the opponent will simulate a few moves ahead and then choose the move which seems to avoid the worst situation while maximizing the chance to win.

-The algorithm takes following to account:
-* Recursion depth (steps of simulating moves ahead)
-* Heuristics to add recursion depth for the endgame
-* Piece values (e.g. a queen is valued higher than a pawn)
-* Piece position values (e.g. a knight is valued higher when positioned at the center of the board, as it has more move options there)
+Recursion depth: Simulates several moves ahead.

+Piece values: Higher values for more powerful pieces.

+Piece position: Knights and bishops perform better in central positions.

-* So called 'spasm-parameter', which will generate random moves occasionally to appear more human
+Randomness: Occasionally, the AI makes random moves to simulate human behavior.

-* Library of known chess openings to obtain a good starting position
-* Heuristics to avoid a a draw by stalemate
+Chess openings: The AI uses a library of chess openings for better initial positions.

-* Heuristics to avoid a draw by threefold repetition
+Avoids stalemates and draws: Implements heuristics to avoid draws by repetition or insufficient material.
-* Heuristics to avoid a draw by 50 'moves of no value'

 Depending on the rule and difficulty settings, the behavior of the AI opponent will change accordingly.
 Example: On the highest difficulty setting we have a recursion depth of 4, while on the lowest difficulty setting we have a no recursion at all.